These Two Simple Questions Will Help You Feel More Awake, Energized, & Strong

 - It’s increasingly difficult to remember and retain things.

-When those blocks are addressed, our wellspring flows and thus our vital energy reservoir become full and abundant.
+When those blocks are addressed, our wellspring flows and thus our vital energy reservoir becomes full and abundant.

 Then we experience the opposite: